princesnymeria/princesnymeria.github.io/lab/artworks/index.md

 					<li><a href="https://www.reddit.com/r/generative/comments/l89ej4/any_shape_none_can_touch_genuary_2021_day_29/">Genuary21: 29</a></li>
 				</ul>
 			</td>
 			<td>That's long.
-As university homework I had to replicate a poster in a generative way.
-Then I changed the colors on my own.</td>
+As university homework I had to replicate a poster in a generative way and choosed the one by Walter Ballme.
+A year after, I added shapes getting inspired on one Genuary21 artwork and changed the colors on my own.</td>
 		</tr>
 		<tr>
-			<td></td>
+			<td>Novembre 20</td>
 			<td><a href="0-set19/orbit/">Orbit</a></td>
 			<td>
 				<ul>